"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Fenris actually fits the trope description very well, despite being male.
 Most of his conversations with Hawke are just laying out how much of a mess his life is.

-Visas Marr in Knights of the Old Republic 2 was spared by Darth Nihilus when he killed every other living thing on her homeworld, and was raised by him as a Sith.
+Visas Marr in was spared by Darth Nihilus when he killed every other living thing on her homeworld, and was raised by him as a Sith.
 For a light side character, turning her back involves restoring her hope that Nihilus can't kill every living thing in the galaxy.

-Meetra Surik, aka The Exile, is also quintessential example of this trope.
-While the only one to return from the events of Malachor V alive or not fallen to the dark side.
-The destruction of the entire planet accompied with the countless numbers of Mandalorians, Republic soldiers, and Jedi being annihilated—all of it she could feel through the Force to the point it was so overwhelming she had to cut herself from the Force otherwise die or fall prey to the dark side; and consequently made her a wound in the Force.
-Since then she had become a broken figure as the pain of all the destruction of Malachor V stayed with her, literally.
+Meetra Surik, aka The Exile, despite being the only one to return from the events of Malachor V alive or not fallen to the dark side.
+The destruction of the planet accompied with the countless numbers of Mandalorians, Republic soldiers, and Jedi being annihilated—all of it she could feel through the Force to the point it was so overwhelming she had to cut herself from the Force otherwise die or fall prey to the dark side; and consequently made her a wound in the Force.
+Since then she had become a broken figure as the pain of all the destruction of Malachor V stayed with her.
 Numerous times within the narrative she is called a "broken Jedi".
 Given the events they both suffered, it easy to understand why Visas and Meetra could so easily relate to one another.

 Visas: To see everything around you extinguished... it... was as if I was blinded.
 It was as if the Force had... been bled from the world...